Speed and fluctuations of N-particle branching Brownian motion with spatial selection: The B-BBM

 We then have $\F_{\mathscr L_\Delta} \subset \F_\Delta$, in particular, the random variables $Z_\Delta$, $Y_\Delta$ and $\Delta$ are measurable with respect to $\F_\Delta$.
 Furthermore, it follows from Corollary~\ref{cor:L_U} and the strong branching property (applied to BBM conditioned not to break out) that \emph{conditioned on $\F_\Delta$, the (space-time) particles on the line $\mathscr L_\Delta$ spawn independent BBM conditioned not to break out before time $T$}.

-In what follows, we will work on several ``good sets'', which we all define here for easy reference, since they will be reused in the following sections.
+In what follows, we will work on several ``good sets'', all of which we define here for easy reference, since they will be reused in the following sections.
 For this reason, some of them (for example $\widehat G$) are actually more restrictive than what would be necessary for the proof of Proposition~\ref{prop:piece}.

 \begin{itemize}[nolistsep] \item $G_{\mathscr U} =\{2e^Aa^2\le T\le \sqrt \ep a^3,\,T=T^{(0;1)},\,\mathscr E_{\mathscr U} \le e^{A/3}\}$ ($\mathscr E_{\mathscr U}$ was defined in \eqref{eq:E_U}). \item $G_{\mathrm{fug}} = \{\sigma_{\mathrm{max}}^{(\mathscr U,T)}\le \zeta,\ Z^{(\mathscr U,T)} \le e^A/\ep,\ Y^{(\mathscr U,T)}\le \eta Z^{(\mathscr U,T)}\}$. \item $\widehat G = \{|e^{-A}\widehat Z_{T^-} - 1| \le \ep^{1/4},\ \widehat Y_{T^-} \le a^{-1}e^{3A/2}\}$. \item $\widecheck G = \{\widecheck Z_{\Delta} \le \ep^{1/4}e^A,\ \widecheck Y_{\Delta} \le e^{-A/2}\}$. \item $G_\Delta = G_{\mathscr U}\cap G_{\mathrm{fug}}\cap \widehat G\cap \widecheck G \in \F_\Delta$. \item $G_{\mathrm{nbab}}$ (``nbab'' stands for ``no breakout after breakout'') is the event that no bar-particle breaks out between $T$ and $\Theta_1+e^Aa^2$ and that no descendant of the particles in $\mathscr L_\Delta$ hits $a$ between $T^-$ and $\Theta_1+e^Aa^2$.
 We also define $\PB_{\mathrm{nbab}} = \PB(\cdot\,|\,G_{\mathrm{nbab}})$. \end{itemize} Note that for large $A$ and $a$, by \eqref{eq:eta} and \eqref{eq:ep_lower},